FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

   The function `snprintf` is used to insert information in a logging string.
   This is only used in a utility function which aids in debugging and is not part of the 'core' code governing the functionality of the TCP/IP stack.

-#### Rule 17.11

-_Ref 17.11_

-- MISRA C-2012 Rule 17.11 advises that functions that never returns should be declared with a _Noreturn function specifier.
-However, in this case, `_Noreturn` is added by C standard as part of C11 and the FreeRTOS+TCP codebase is compatible with C90.
-This is a false positive as the Coverity is also run with C90 as the standard.